horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Most Bitcoin users typically participate in the role of a wallet.
 They send and receive payments.

 Some users participate by running one of the Bitcoin nodes hosting a live copy of the Bitcoin blockchain.
-Bitcoin nodes process and validate transactions from wallets, as they happen on the Bitcoin network.

-Moreover, nodes keep the full history of transactions since very beginning.
+Bitcoin nodes process and validate transactions from wallets.
+Nodes also keep the full history of transactions since very beginning.

 > The history of all Bitcoin transactions is also called the 'Bitcoin blockchain'.
-New transactions added to the history in blocks.
 >
-> The history of all Bitcoin transactions is a chain of blocks.
-The new block added roughly every 10 minutes.
+> The Bitcoin blockchain is a chain of blocks where each block holds a batch of transactions.
+A new block added to Bitcoin blockchain roughly every 10 minutes.

-Nodes are also tasked with validating every new transaction and ensuring that only legitimate transactions are added to the blockchain.
+Nodes ensure that only legitimate transactions are added to the blockchain.

 Cumulatively, Bitcoin nodes guarantee the openness, availability, decentralization, and security of the Bitcoin network.

 There are at [https://bitnodes.io](least 10,000 Bitcoin nodes) powering the Bitcoin network at any given time.
-The nodes are spread around the world.
 All working for keeping Bitcoin network accessible and running 24/7.

 Anyone can set up a node without much effort.
 The node doesn't require any maintenance and can even operate on an old computer.